 To the initial collection, in 1988 Iliya Delev added more giant crystals to enrich the exposition of Giant Crystals in scientific and aesthetic terms.

-Stored giant crystals from Brazil in the world have a total number of about 200 pieces and are exhibited in two major museum collections (Paris and Sofia) and three small (Strasbourg, Seattle and the city.
-Borkolu, Netherlands).
+The giant crystals from Brazil are about 200 in total housed in various museums worldwide.
+They are on display in two large museum collections (Paris and Sofia) and another three smaller ones (Strasbourg, Seattle and Borculo, Netherlands).